ahmedembeddedx/Housing_Data_Predictive_Model/README.md

 ## Dataset

 The dataset used for this project can be found [here](https://kaggle.com/datasets/75cacaff0f013e5f3248d463f42314e767e22d3bb8c9c34a2621cb96b7c82998).
 It includes various features related to mortgages, such as loan amount, interest rate, property type, location, and more.
 The dataset is crucial for training and evaluating the machine learning model.
+Plus the cleaned version of this data is [here](https://drive.google.com/drive/folders/1KZtulV01OmYh0JVklIGXOiTd0ZZ3OfoW?usp=sharing).

 ## Project Workflow

-1. **Data Collection**: We obtained the dataset from [source] and performed data cleaning and preprocessing.
+1. **Data Collection**: We obtained the dataset from [source](https://kaggle.com/datasets/75cacaff0f013e5f3248d463f42314e767e22d3bb8c9c34a2621cb96b7c82998) and performed data cleaning and preprocessing.

 2. **Data Exploration**: We analyzed the dataset to gain insights into the data distribution, correlations, and potential patterns.